bearded-giant/Do-It.nvim/README.md

 ---

-## 📥 Backlog
+## Roadmap...Sort of

-Planned features and improvements for future versions of DoIt:

-#### Core Features

-- [x] Due Dates Support
-- [x] Priority Levels
-- [x] Todo Filtering by Tags
-- [x] Todo Search
+- [ ] Reorder Todos
-- [ ] Todo List Per Project
+- [ ] Active Todo to Top

-#### UI Enhancements

-- [x] Tag Highlighting
-- [ ] Custom Todo Colors
+- [ ] Named (and Multiple) Todo Lists
 - [ ] Todo Categories View

-#### Quality of Life

-- [ ] Multiple Todo Lists
-- [X] Import/Export Features

 ---

-## 📝 License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

-## 🔖 Versioning

-We use [Semantic Versioning](https://semver.org/) for versioning.

----

-## 🤝 Contributing

-Contributions are welcome!
-If you'd like to improve DoIt, feel free to:

-- Submit an issue for bugs or feature requests
-- Create a pull request with your enhancements

----

-## 🌟 Acknowledgments
+## Acknowledgments

-DoIt is based on [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
+DoIt is FOR SURE based on [Dooing](https://github.com/atiladefreitas/dooing) by [atiladefreitas](https://github.com/atiladefreitas).
 Special thanks to him for creating the original plugin that inspired this fork.

-Additional thanks to all the developers who contribute to the Neovim ecosystem and plugins like [Lazy.nvim](https://github.com/folke/lazy.nvim).

----

-## 📬 Contact

-If you have any questions, feel free to open an issue on GitHub.